Reactive-Extensions/RxJS/doc/api/core/observable.md

 * * *

 ### <a id="rxobservablefromeventelement-eventname-selector"></a>`Rx.Observable.fromEvent(element, eventName, [selector])`
-<a href="#rxobservablefromeventelement-eventname-selector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/fromevent.js#L112-L132 "View in source")
+<a href="#rxobservablefromeventelement-eventname-selector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/fromevent.js "View in source")

-Creates an observable sequence by adding an event listener to the matching DOMElement or each item in the NodeList or Node.js EventEmitter.
+Creates an observable sequence by adding an event listener to the matching DOMElement, jQuery element, Zepto Element, Angular element, Ember.js element or EventEmitter.
+Note that this uses the library approaches for jQuery, Zepto, AngularJS and Ember.js and falls back to native binding if not present.

 #### Arguments
-1. `element` *(Any)*: The DOMElement, NodeList or EventEmitter to attach a listener.
+1. `element` *(Any)*: The DOMElement, NodeList, jQuery element, Zepto Element, Angular element, Ember.js element or EventEmitter to attach a listener.
 2. `eventName` *(String)*: The event name to attach the observable sequence.
 3. `[selector]` *(Function)*: A selector which takes the arguments from the event handler to produce a single item to yield on next.